 An essential vegetable, okra's high fiber, low calorie, and mucilage content are also ideal for helping with digestion, easing constipation, lowering blood sugar, removing mucous-like toxins from the body, and supporting the body's excretion pathways.
 Remember, in herbal medicinal protocols, like attracts like; to get rid of mucous in the body, it is recommended to eat mucous-like vegetables such as okra or drink our beloved SKIN GOLD™ Prebiotic Luminescence™ Herbal Tisane which contains mucilaginous adaptogen herbs such as certified organic Slippery Elm and Marshmallow roots to help coat and soothe intestinal inflammation in the gut.^

 Another and even more important reason okra is such a high-value ingredient, is that African women enjoy eating okra to maintain womb wellness during their cycles, to help ease symptoms of bloating, and during pregnancy due to its high folate content.
 It also helps during the last few weeks of pregnancy to help facilitate ease of pushing during natural childbirth.
 For men, you know what they say, "the way to an African man's heart, is through his stomach." 😉

 Cooking okra the Nigerian way with herbs, spices, and bitter greens creates such a flavorful profile that is deeply satisfying and nutritive to the body.

 For a vegetarian or vegan option, you may exclude cooking with the meats shown in the video and still be able to enjoy this nourishing meal with friends and family.

 Please share this article or comment below and let us know what you think.

 ^These statements have not been evaluated by the U.S. Federal Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-kokoberna Nigerian okra soup nutrition food African culture
+kokoberna, Nigerian okra soup, nutrition, nourish, African culture